+4.12.1.
 Commission may after the distribution licensee gets the receivable audited allow a provision for bad debts not exceeding an amount equal to 1% receivable in the revenue requirement.

-4.19 Forecast of Revenue
+4.13.
+Forecast of Revenue

+4.13.1.
 The revenue of the distribution licensee shall be calculated from the sale of power to each category of consumer, non-tariff income and income from other sources.
 The non-tariff income shall consist of delay payment surcharge, meter rent, income from investment, etc. Commission has allowed non-tariff income based on the previous year actual.

-4.20 Revenue gap
+4.14.
+Revenue gap

+4.14.1.
 For the tariff year, the difference between the net annual revenue requirement and expected revenue at the current tariff shall be the revenue gap.
 This gap shall be bridged by improvement in internal efficiency, utilization of reserves (surplus) and tariff charges as approved by the Commission.

-4.21 Tariff Design
+4.15.
+Tariff Design

+4.15.1.
 Tariffs should be designed in two parts comprising fixed charges and energy charges.
 Tariffs shall be applicable to consumer categories and as per slab rates as determined by the Commission.
 Commission may rationalize the tariff structure so that it is beneficial to consumers and the licensee.
 A differential tariff for peak and off peak shall be evolved to promote demand side management.
 The licensee has requested the Commission to approve Time of Day (TOD) tariff proposed in addition to the base tariff applicable for HT and EHT Industrial consumers.
 Commission has considered TOD Tariff for FY 2024-25 for HT and EHT Industrial consumers as sought for by the petitioner.

-4.22 Validation of ARR
+4.16.
+Validation of ARR

-Regulation prescribes that current year expenses should be based on 1st half year actual and 2nd half year, estimates escalated on the basis of Inflation so as to validate the details of expenses and revenue in the ARR for ensuing years.
+- 4.16.1.
+Regulation prescribes that current year expenses should be based on 1st half year actual and 2nd half year, estimates escalated on the basis of Inflation so as to validate the details of expenses and revenue in the ARR for ensuing years. - 4.16.2.
 Commission while determining the tariff for FY 2024-25 has followed Regulations keeping in view of the ground realities of the State.
 Commission has tried to ensure a balance between the interests of the consumers and the viability of the Distribution Business of the licensee.

-4.23 Truing up
+4.17.
+Truing up

-The Licensee filed petition for True up of the business for FY 2022-23, shall be considered along with Review True up Gap for FY 2020-21 and True up Surplus for FY 2021-22 for determination of ARR for the 4th MYT control period FY 2024-25 to FY 2026-27.

-- a) As per the Regulation11 (2) of MSERC Regulations 2014, the Licensee shall file petition for true up of previous year performance together with audited Accounts along with tariff petition for ensuing year. - b) Commission had to finalize the ARR and tariff for ensuing year on the basis of accepted norms in the absence of audited reports so as to ensure the release of tariff order on time.
+- 4.17.1.
+The Licensee filed petition for True up of the business for FY 2022-23, shall be considered along with Review True up Gap for FY 2020-21 and True up Surplus for FY 2021-22 for determination of ARR for the 4th MYT control period FY 2024-25 to FY 2026-27. - 4.17.2.
+As per the Regulation11 (2) of MSERC Regulations 2014, the Licensee shall file petition for true up of previous year performance together with audited Accounts along with tariff petition for ensuing year. - 4.17.3.
+Commission had to finalize the ARR and tariff for ensuing year on the basis of accepted norms in the absence of audited reports so as to ensure the release of tariff order on time.

-4.24 True up Gap / Surplus for previous years
+4.18.
+True up Gap / Surplus for previous years

+4.18.1.
 Commission had approved the Review True up for FY 2020-21 and True up of business for FY 2021-22 & FY 2022-23.
-The Revenue Gap/Surplus in the Trued up business for FY 2020-21, FY 2021-22 & FY 2022-23 has been appropriated in the ARR for FY 2024-25.
+The Revenue Gap/Surplus in the Trued-up business for FY 2020-21, FY 2021-22 & FY 2022-23 has been appropriated in the ARR for FY 2024-25.

-4.25 Separate Tariff category for Electric Vehicle Charging Stations
+4.19.
+Separate Tariff category for Electric Vehicle Charging Stations